esp/esp-js/ReadMe.md

 ### Transient

-This creates a new instance each time
+This creates a new instance each time.
+The container will not hold a reference to the instances created.

 ```javascript
 var Baz = {};